bbui1997/YTDownloader/README.md

 It uses BeautifulSoup4 to parse the HTML and find the YouTube link.

-youtube-dl can be found here: https://github.com/rg3/youtube-dl
+It uses youtube-dl to convert the YouTube link to the highest quality possible. youtube-dl can be found here: https://github.com/rg3/youtube-dl

 I plan to add a GUI to this project in the future, rather than a command prompt-like interface.